HarderThenHarder/DeepReinforcementLearningDocuments/DRL_Documentation.md

 *Assign Suitable Weight of each Action*<br>

-Use the total reward $R(\tau)$ to tune the all actions' probability in this eposide also has some disadvantage, show as below:
+Use the total reward $R(\tau)$ to tune the all actions' probability in this episode also has some disadvantage, show as below:

 <div align=center><img src="assets/assign_suitable_weight.png"></div>
-The left picture show one eposide whose total reward R is 5, so the probabilities of all actions in this eposide will be increased (such as x5), but the main positive reward obtained from the $a_1$, while $a_2$ and $a_3$ didn't give any positive reward, but the probability of $a_2$ and $a_3$ also be increased in this example.
+The left picture show one episode whose total reward R is 5, so the probabilities of all actions in this episode will be increased (such as x5), but the main positive reward obtained from the $a_1$, while $a_2$ and $a_3$ didn't give any positive reward, but the probability of $a_2$ and $a_3$ also be increased in this example.
 Same as right picture, $a_1$ is a bad action, but $a_2$ may not be a bad action, so probability of $a_2$ shouldn't be decreased.

 <div align=center><img src="assets/assign_suitable_weight_2.png"></div>
 To avoid this problem, we assign different $R$ to each $a_t$, the $R$ is the cumulation of $r_t$ which is the sum of all rewards obtained after $a_t$, now the equation becomes: